kube-rs/kube/governance.md

 This document defines project governance for Kube-rs.

-> The Kube-rs maintainers are 100% committed to open governance and to being
-> hosted by a neutral foundation.
-We believe that a diverse and active set of
-> maintainers is fundamental to the long-term health of an open source project.
-> And we want YOU to join us.

 ## Contributors

 Kube-rs is for everyone.
 Anyone can become a Kube-rs contributor simply by contributing to the project, whether through code, documentation, blog posts, community management, or other means.